Key House Republican spoke to white nationalist group in 2002: report

 The revelation comes as Republicans, who control the House, are preparing to cement their grip in Congress as they take charge in the Senate.

-The Southern Poverty Law Center, a non-profit civil rights organization, classifies EURO as a hate group.
+The Southern Poverty Law Center classifies EURO as a hate group that mostly serves as “a vehicle to publicize Duke’s writing and sell his books.”

 Erick Erickson, a prominent conservative blogger, expressed skepticism that Scalise was unaware of EURO’s agenda at the time of the conference.